 Human-to-human transmission of influenza viruses occurs either directly or indirectly through close, unprotected contact with large respiratory droplets.
 The role of smaller droplet nuclei at close-range exposure in transmission of influenza is not known, but may be more important in certain settings (e.g. aerosol-generating procedures associated with increased risk of virus transmission).
 Collection of nasopharyngeal swabs and aspirates is considered as aerosol generating.
-Any patient with suspected influenza could also have COVID-19, hence appropriate precautions must be taken.

 Therefore, IPC precautions need to be focused on controlling respiratory droplet spread.
-When working in direct contact with patients, Standard and Droplet Precautions should be applied.
+When working in direct contact with patients, standard and droplet precautions should be applied.
 Recommended IPC precautions when caring for patients with suspected or confirmed influenza include: